Research Experiences for High School Students

 For high school students seeking a mentor for a research experience during summer or the school year:

 0. The advice below is general.
 It also applies if you are interested in working with me specifically, but keep in mind that I get tens of such requests per year and I take on a high school intern only once every 4 to 5 years.
 I am aware that high school research experiences can be very impactful for the student (they were for me) and that high school students can accomplish remarkable things.
 But for me there is an opportunity cost: my Ph.D. students, postdocs and I can work with other exceptional Stanford Ph.D. students and remarkable undergrads from Stanford and elsewhere.
 Those normally take precedence.
 Since the same applies for many potential mentors, you might consider an organized summer program to learn more about science and research and build some skills.
 Many universities and some research-intensive companies offer such programs, some free of charge or even with a stipend, some fee-based.
-Google is your friend for finding these!
-Here's a list of some at Stanford: https://oso.stanford.edu/programs/high-school-students
+The website of Stanford's office of Education & STEM Outreach maintains a list of programs offered on campus.
+Also see Stanford's pre-collegiate summer institutes; many of these programs are structured as classes more than research.
+More broadly, Google is your friend for finding such programs!
+At the bottom of this page, I list some programs I curated when asked to advise friends and family.

 2. Say what you have to offer.
 What is special about you?
 What are you passionate about?
 Do you have any special skills?
 If you are a strong student and/or taking advanced classes, say so, since that is an indication of your ability to focus and to process complex ideas (even though someone can be an excellent scientist or engineer and not get good grades).
 Activities that you have pursued for years and have reached a high level also show focus and dedication.
 The key is your short email "cover letter", but consider attaching a one-page PDF CV if you have more to say.